bagisto/bagisto-docs/src/docs/package-development/menu.md

 Make sure to create appropriate routes, controllers, and views for each menu item as per your package requirements.
 :::

-::: details How Hierarchical Keys Work
+::: info How Hierarchical Keys Work
 **Parent Menu**: `'key' => 'rma'` creates the main menu item

 **Child Menu**: `'key' => 'rma.return-requests'` creates a sub-item under the RMA menu